mrlynn/mongodb-podcast/shows/014 - The Citizen Developer.md

 title: Citizen Developer with Dominic Wellington
 date: 1596067200000
 url: http://chtbl.com/track/4AA7A2/traffic.libsyn.com/mongodb/MongoDB_Podcast_-_Citizen_Developer_with_Dominic_Wellington.mp3
+excerpt: In todays episode, we explore the journey someone who is not a full-time developer takes when they approach a problem equipped with the MongoDB platform as a solution.
+We are joined by Dominic Wellington, Director of Market Intelligence.
 ---

 In today's episode, we explore the journey someone who is not a full-time developer takes when they approach a problem equipped with the MongoDB platform as a solution.
 We're joined by Dominic Wellington, Director of Market Intelligence.